fwupd/fwupd/plugins/logitech-hidpp/README.md

 ## Introduction

-This plugin can flash the firmware on Logitech Unifying dongles, both the Nordic (U0007) device and the Texas Instruments (U0008) version.
+This plugin can flash the firmware on:

+* Logitech Unifying dongles, both the Nordic (U0007) device and the Texas Instruments (U0008) versions
+* Logitech Bolt dongles
+* Unifying peripherals through the Unifying receiver

 This plugin will not work with the different "Nano" dongle (U0010) as it does not use the Unifying protocol.